Genesiss Hospital Our Treatment Arrow icon pointing right

 What Causes Kidney Stones?

-Kidney Stone Symptoms and What They May Indicate
+Kidney Stone Symptoms and What They Usually Indicate

 Symptom What It May Indicate

-Sudden side or back pain Stone movement or urinary blockage
+Sudden side or back pain Stone moving or blocking urine flow

 Nausea or vomiting Pain response or obstruction